tomazweiss/tomazweiss.github.io/_posts/2021-01-04-croatia_earthquake.md

 ![]({{site.url}}/assets/images/earthquake4.png)<!-- -->

 Here the order of countries is a bit different than before.
-A reason for this is most probably a smaller sample of tweets with country or city information.
+A reason for this is most probably a smaller sample of tweets with location information.